Terms and Conditions

 14.3 Actions on Termination

-Upon expiration or termination of all an Order (including (i) a Trial ending without upgrade, or (ii) a cancellation taking effect at the end of billing period), the Provider will disable the Customer's access to the Services.
+Upon expiration or termination of an Order (including (i) a Trial ending without upgrade, or (ii) a cancellation taking effect at the end of billing period), the Provider will disable the Customer's access to the Services.

 Following a period of 30 days after the effective termination/expiry date of the relevant Order, the Provider will delete all Customer Content from its active systems unless retention is required to comply with legal or regulatory obligations.